-Note: Only the preprogrammed coordinates of Home and Destination are editable.
+Only the preprogrammed coordinates of Home and Destination can be edited by the user.

+- 1 Press the Menu Select button directly below Optn. - 2 or to Waypoints and press the Menu Select button directly below Sel.
+The display shows a list of waypoints. - 3 Perform one of the following actions: - or to [Home] and press the Menu Select button directly below Optn.

+- or

-- 1 Press the Menu Select button directly below Optn. - 2 ~ or ~ to Waypoints and press the Menu Select button directly below Sel.
-The display shows a list of waypoints. - 3 Perform one of the following actions: - or v to [Home] and press the Menu Select button directly below Optn. - or v to [Destination] and press the Menu Select button directly below Optn. - 4 ~ or ~ to Edit location and press the Menu Select button directly below Sel.
-The first number blinks. - 5 Utilize the following control buttons to select the number/coordinates if required, then press the Menu Select button directly below Edit to change the number/coordinates. - Press < to move to the previous number/ coordinates. - Press > to move back to the next number/ coordinates.
+to [Destination] and press the Menu Select button directly below Optn. - 5 Utilize the following control buttons to select the number/coordinates if required, then press the Menu Select button directly below Edit to change the number/coordinates. - Press to move to the previous number/ coordinates. - Press > to move to the next number/ coordinates.